SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 This is an evolving exploration into precision irrigation.
 The first phase of the overall effort in precision irrigation is available: https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.

-# Code File
+# Code Files

+LoRa-SoilMoisture-WebBased.zip : The main system.
+Contains all code modules DropoutTesting.zip : The beginnings of experiments with client/server when either halts, and to remove starting-order as a requirement.

-The associated zip file has a ReadMe to explain the accompanying code modules, the associated hardware, how to put it all together, and how to use the resulting system.
+Each zip file has a ReadMe to explain the accompanying code modules, the associated hardware, how to put it all together, and how to use the resulting system.
 If something is not clear, please post a bug report or start a discussion.
 Would enjoy collaborating with those interested in this technology.

 # License